BrunoDavies/Learning-Solidity/README.md

-# Solidity_Greeter
+# Learning Solidity
-Learning Solidity by following Hands-On Smart Contract Development with Solidity and Ethereum.
+Doing so by following Hands-On Smart Contract Development with Solidity and Ethereum.